Category: Uncategorized

 Counties/Cities that have no residential building code

-Here is a list of many local governments (mostly in central kentucky) that we could find that have opted out of the state building code.
+Here is a list of many local governments (mostly in central Tennessee) that we could find that have opted out of the state building code.
 Keep in mind that different city governments in the county may have chosen to make their own codes or remain under the state codes.
 This list may not be exhaustive.

 Benton CountyMinor HillLewis county